Suhanshu123/QUIZAPP/README.md

 # QuizApp

-QuizApp is a simple quiz game in which there are 5 questions and this is a part of Android-Scholarship programme and get score on the basis of how correct questions he has done.
+QuizApp is a simple quiz game in which there are 5 questions and this is a part of Android-Scholarship programme and user get score on the basis of how correct questions he has done.

 ## layout_main.xml